 The area is also designated as the ‘Severn Gorge Conservation Area’, to ensure that the special character and appearance of the area are taken into account in planning decisions.
-Within the boundary of Telford and Wrekin, an ‘Article 4 Direction’ has been applied to all dwellings in the World Heritage Site, which means that planning permission may be needed for certain relatively minor works, so that the overall character of the area isn’t harmed by successive small scale alterations, and the ‘Outstanding Universal Value’ is protected now and in the future.
+Within the boundary of Telford and Wrekin, an ‘Article 4 Direction’ has been applied to all dwellings in the WHS, which means that planning permission may be needed for certain relatively minor works, so that the overall character of the area isn’t harmed by successive small scale alterations, and the ‘Outstanding Universal Value’ is protected now and in the future.

 are also in place to protect the character of the area as a whole.

 Essential information also included in the guide:

-- What is planning permission required for?
+- what is planning permission required for?

-- What is a Listed building and when is Listed Building Consent required?
+- what is a listed building and when is Listed Building Consent required?

-- Tree Preservation Orders and Trees in Conservation Areas.
+- Tree Preservation Orders and trees in conservation areas

-- Access and Parking.
+- access and parking.

-Last updated: 31/07/2020 14:34
+Last updated: 07/04/2022 11:00